w0bbly/cs-bingo/docs/architecture.md

 # 📐 Architecture Document

 ## Overview
-This document describes the complete architecture for a real-time multiplayer football grid game using:
+This document describes the complete architecture for a real-time multiplayer counter strike bingo using:

 - **React**
 - **Node.js + Socket.IO**